How Auditors Verify SOC 2 Evidence

 Auditors verify SOC 2 evidence by testing whether your controls are not only designed correctly, but operating consistently over time.
 This means reviewing documentation, logs, and system artifacts to confirm that security controls are real, repeatable, and enforceable.

 For SOC 2 Type II audits, the standard is higher.
-Evidence must prove controls worked continuously over a 6–12 month observation period.
+Evidence must prove controls worked continuously over a 6 to 12 month observation period.
 If evidence is missing, incomplete, or unreliable, auditors treat the control as ineffective.
 There is no partial credit.

 At a high level, auditors are validating four things: